azjezz/psl/CONTRIBUTING.md

 Please ensure your description is clear and has sufficient instructions to be able to reproduce the issue.

+## Getting started

+Contributing to open-source can be scary.
+Don't be afraid!
+We are looking forward working together to improve this package!

+Here is a small checklist to get you going:

+- Discuss the changes you want to make first!
+- Create a fork of this repository.
+- Clone your own repository.
+- Run `make install` to get everything set-up for you.
+- Checkout a new branch and make the changes you want to make.
+- Run `make check` to verify your code is ok to submit.
+- Submit your Pull Request.

 ## Submitting Pull Requests

 Before we can merge your Pull-Request here are some guidelines that you need to follow.